-a) Surface Collection.
-At the survey level, a complete surface artifact collection should not normally be made unless the site is subject to active looting or vandalism.
+- a) Surface collection: At the survey level, a complete surface artifact collection should not normally be made unless the site is subject to active looting or vandalism.
 Any collections made should be accurately shown on the site map.
-Random "Grab" samples should not be made.
+Random "grab" samples should not be made.
 If a surface collection is made, an appropriate sampling method should be based on the investigator's assessment of field conditions as well as the type and density of visible artifacts.
+Clear methodological reasoning of the investigator's chosen sampling method must be presented in the report.
 Alternatively, the investigator may choose not to collect material, but instead describe the material and its location on the project map.
 Surface visibility and topography alone do not sufficiently define a site.
-Although a surface collection may help to define horizontal site limits, more thorough delineation of the site is necessary through subsurface testing.

-b) Subsurface Testing.
-Systematic subsurface testing, along with surface inspection, is necessary to establish both the horizontal and vertical extent of a site even when surface visibility is unrestricted, and topographic changes indicate a possible boundary.
+Although a surface collection may help to define horizontal site limits, more thorough delineation of the site is necessary through subsurface testing. - b) Subsurface testing: Systematic subsurface testing, along with surface inspection, is necessary to establish both the horizontal and vertical extent of a site even when surface visibility is unrestricted, and topographic changes indicate a possible boundary.
 Site boundaries are to be established by excavating shovel tests in no less than four directions.
-A 10-15 meter testing interval is recommended.
+SHPO recommends using close intervals when delineating sites; no more than a 10-15 meter testing interval is recommended.
 Site boundaries can be tentatively established when at least two consecutive negative shovel tests are excavated and there are no other related cultural materials within a 30-meter radius.
-It is often advisable to excavate larger test units (e.g., 50x50 cm or 1x1 m) during intensive survey to assist in evaluating NRHP eligibility.
+A site is considered fully delineated only when each positive shovel test on the edge of the site is succeeded by two consecutive negative shovel tests. [see diagram] It is often advisable to excavate larger test units (e.g., 50x50 cm or 1x1 m) during intensive survey to assist in evaluating NRHP eligibility.